MFSL (UHQR)

 Sonic Grade: Regular MoFi LP: F / UHQR: D

-Years ago we auditioned an excellent sounding Decca Purple Label British import LP, the same performance, the same recording that Mobile Fidelity remastered (#510), but, thankfully, it sounded A WHOLE LOT BETTER!
+Years ago we auditioned an excellent sounding Decca Purple Label British import LP, the same performance, the same recording that Mobile Fidelity remastered (#510), but, thankfully, it sounded a whole lot better.

 I just listened to both and a catalog of the faults of the MFSL pressing would be quite lengthy.
 I won’t waste your time listing them.

 Although the recording is far from perfect, the Decca pressing shows it in its proper light.
-It finds the right balance between the multi-miked sound of the Super Disc List Mehta and a vintage recording from the Golden Age such as the famous Boult.
-The sound is very dynamic and the brass has tremendous weight.
+It finds the right balance between the multi-miked sound of the super disc List Mehta and a vintage recording from the Golden Age such as the famous Boult.

 Their UHQR is somewhat better, not quite as thin and phony up top, but not really very good either.